Flutterwave/React-Native/README.md

 ````

 ## Contributing
-For information on how you can contribute to this repo, simply [go here](./CONTRIBUTING.MD), all contributions are greatly appreciated..
+For information on how you can contribute to this repo, simply [go here](./CONTRIBUTING.md), all contributions are greatly appreciated.